 Under 14s

-In general, children under the age of 14 are not allowed to work.
-However, there are exceptions.
-Minors may take part in cultural, artistic, sporting or advertising activities, provided they obtain a work permit. parental consent accompanied by administrative validation.
-These exemptions are strictly controlled to ensure that children are not exposed to situations that could be dangerous or harmful to their schooling.
+In general, work is prohibited before the age of 14.
+However, exceptions exist.
+Minors may participate in cultural, artistic, sporting, or advertising activities, provided they obtain a parental consent accompanied by administrative validation.
+These exemptions are strictly controlled to prevent children from being exposed to situations that are potentially dangerous or harmful to their education.

 From 14 to 16 years old

-For young people aged 14 to 16, the law only allows them to work during school vacations, which must last at least 14 consecutive days.
-Jobs must be "light" and not compromise their health or safety. safety.
-It is also imperative to obtain a parental consent as well as a prior declaration to the Labour Inspectorate.
-This regulatory framework has been put in place to preserve a fair balance between school and professional obligations.
+For young people aged 14 to 16, the law only allows work during school holidays, which must be at least 14 consecutive days.
+Jobs must remain "light" and not compromise their health or safety.
+It is also imperative to obtain a parental consent as well as a prior declaration to the Labor Inspectorate.
+This regulatory framework was put in place to maintain a fair balance between academic and professional obligations.

 From age 16

-From the age of 16, young people can enter the job market more easily, although the law still imposes limitations on working hours and types of activity.
-Young workers may not exceed 35 hours per week and must comply with certain restrictions on high-risk jobs.
-This stage marks a transition to greater professional autonomy, while continuing to benefit from adequate legal protection.
+From the age of 16, young people can more easily enter the labor market, although the law still imposes limitations on working hours and types of activities.
+Young workers cannot exceed 35 hours per week and must comply with certain restrictions on high-risk positions.
+This step therefore marks a transition towards greater professional autonomy, while continuing to benefit from adequate legal protection.

 Age | Working conditions | Authorization required |